Step by step guide on how to install SSL certificate on Nginx server

 To verify that you have successfully installed an SSL certificate on the NGINX server, use SSL checker.
 The tool will show your certificate details, including common name, validity, issuer, server type, and so on.

 - If you are testing an SSL certificate, experts recommend not using Internet Explorer.
 Ensure to utilize a URL browser other than Internet Explorer as it can verify your site whether you have an intermediate certificate or not.
 Our guide will help you view SSL certificate in browser.

 - Sometimes, you may get warnings from some URL browsers telling your site is not trusted.
 If such a case occurs, this means now you must install an intermediate certificate.

 What are the things required for buying an SSL certificate?

 Ensure that everything goes smoothly while buying an SSL certificate by:

 - An updated and accurate record of WHOIS

 - Documents that validate your business (For OV SSL certificate)

 Website hacks are very much prevalent all over and securing your server with an SSL certificate is the only surest way to lessen the risk.

-Hopefully, this guide will assist you in successfully install an SSL Certificate on NGINX and ensure the security of your site and safe browsing of your visitors.
-In case you are an Ecommerce business owner, securing your site and showcasing a padlock or trust seal can gain you more customers and drive sales.
+Hopefully, this guide will assist you in successfully installing an SSL Certificate on NGINX and ensure the security of your site and the safe browsing of your visitors.
+In case you are an ecommerce business owner, securing your site and showcasing a padlock or trust seal can gain you more customers and drive sales.